shubhamkumarsingh91-lgtm/healthcare-translator-ai/README.md

 **Missing information**
 The specific **date of service** and **payer response details** are needed to fully diagnose the mismatch.

+**Expected Behavior:**
+- Use tool output as source of truth
+- Avoid hallucination (no fake error codes)
+- Provide structured operational steps

+---

+### Why this matters

+These tests ensure the AI system behaves like a real-world healthcare analyst:
+- Accurate
+- Consistent
+- Actionable
+- Reliable under complex conditions

 ---

 ## ⚙️ Tech Stack